 It seems this is one of the most under-used techniques in taking photos.
 I suppose people just do not want to take the time to bend down and get snap the photo.
 Unfortunately people who ignore this lose an opportunity for a great angle shot.

 I suppose technically this is an angle.
-This is simply a shot taken from your eye level to your subject.
+Close up photography is simply a shot taken from your eye level to your subject.
 Every tutorial I’ve ever studied considered it an angle so I would be remiss for leaving it out in mine.

 This angle is very personal and engaging, certainly if you are photographing a person.
 The close-up will necessarily create a sense of connection to the object.
 This angle focuses the viewer on one simple subject.
 Nothing else obstructs the intimacy between the viewer and the subject.